Skip to content

 LangSmith Evaluation

 The refactored test logs inputs, reference outputs, generated outputs, and feedback.
-That is what turns the pytest case into a real LangSmith evaluation.
+That’s what turns the pytest case into a real LangSmith evaluation.

 With LANGSMITH_API_KEY set: